 Have you ever wondered if you have a drinking problem?
 Has anyone suggested that your alcohol use is concerning?
 When you go out drinking, do you have 4 of 5 drinks, maybe more?
 Do a couple of glasses of wine eventually turn into the whole bottle?
 Is there a set time of day when you just have to have a drink?

 Over the years, we’ve often fielded the question, “How many drinks is too many?”
 The short answer is, “It depends.”
-It depends on whole host of variables, including the size and strengths of the drinks, your tolerance, any co-occurring psychiatric conditions with which you might struggle, your nourishment/hydration status, and other variables that we’ll touch on below.
+It depends on a whole host of factors, including the size and strengths of the drinks, your tolerance, any co-occurring psychiatric conditions with which you might struggle, your nourishment/hydration status, and other variables that we’ll touch on below.

 According to the DSM-5, someone will meet criteria for an alcohol use disorder when endorsing two or more of the eleven criteria below:

 - Alcohol is often taken in larger amounts or over a longer period than was intended.

 - There is a persistent desire or unsuccessful efforts to cut down or control alcohol use.